 Our Reggio-inspired curriculum emphasizes building strong interpersonal relationships, and we consider all children from birth to be competent, creative, and powerful beings.
-They are already powerful learners, and they are constantly making meaning out of their environment as their bodies grow and develop.
+They are already powerful learners, and they are constantly making meaning out of their environment through their five basic senses and their additional approximately 12 other senses as their bodies grow and develop.
+These terms capture the broad categories of our program emphasis:

 Project Based Approach

 The Environment as Another Teacher

 We maintain environments for child development and learning that are joyful, exciting, caring, aesthetic, compelling, dependable, safe, and rich with creativity, surprises, and the promise of great potential.

 Our staff facilitates individual and group development by ensuring that children pursue stimulating learning experiences and environments that foster physical growth, emotional well-being, social relationships, creativity, and intellectual development.
 The daily activities are guided by highly qualified teachers, and the outcomes are regularly reported to parents through documentation and display of children’s work, anecdotes from the professional staff, journals and portfolios for each child, and formal and informal parent conferences.